JaimeSilver/hedera-libSubmarine/README.md

 I provided smart contract functions to compare the results Online and Offline, following the guidelines of libSubmarines.

-The vote is added to the Smart Contract; but since Reads are time-protected in the contract, the function calls can only complete when certain time has passed (defined for the Constructor as DURATION).
+The vote is added to the Smart Contract; because Reads are time-protected in the contract, the function calls can only return results when certain time has passed (defined for the Constructor as DURATION).

-Once DURATION, Alice sends the reveal (without specifying her vote); the SC certifies that the Secret Phrase can generate the Second Key, and with that the Submarine validates the full message given can generate the primary key.
+Once DURATION, Alice sends the reveal (without specifying her vote); the SC certifies that the Secret Phrase can generate the Second Key, and with that the Submarine validates the full message given is the one that can generate the primary key.
+Then the submarine session is closed.

 In this example, the Option selected by Alice is not provided, so the Smart Contract iterates for an array of alternatives to validate a match; the correct combination is stored in the Results table (private).
 Then, the Smart Contract triggers the Unlock Function and closes the submarine.

-Reads are made using full calls to update the Block-timestamp provided by the Consensus.
+Reads are made using full calls to update the Block-timestamp provided by the Hedera Consensus.

 -------------
 # Other use cases